-The Amalfi Coast is one of the most beautiful parts of Italy and is not a very long trip for travelers staying in Rome.
-The roads in Amalfi, however, are winding and narrow in places, especially the SS163, the main road to the coastal towns.
+The Amalfi Coast is one of the most beautiful parts of Italy, and it is not a very long trip for travelers staying in Rome.
+The roads in Amalfi, however, are famously winding and narrow in places, especially the SS163, the Amalfi Coast road which connects the main coastal towns and offers iconic views along the way.
 This route may be difficult for a non-local to traverse easily.

 There are several options to get to Amalfi from Rome if you don't want to drive yourself, and it's such a scenic trip that you may want an experienced guide to do the driving so you can enjoy the view.